florib779/Roon/articles/audio-material.md

 # Audio Material

-By default, Roon plays the highest-quality version of albums/tracks in your library, but to get Tidal albums/tracks in your library you need to favor them in Tidal or add them to Roon.
+By default, Roon plays the highest-quality version of albums/tracks in your library, but to get Tidal albums/tracks in your library you need to favor them in Tidal or add them to [Roon](https://roonlabs.com/r/n6HeIaGsYUKKh60AONYs5Q) (Referral Link).

 ## Sampling Rate